 Our Library Study@Roehampton live webinars will be running over the Welcome Week.
-Dates, times and links for the sessions are below.
 If you are unable to join us live, you can watch a recording of the session (link is below).

 UCAS working in partnership with National Extension College (NEC) have created five excellent Study Skills Guides on the following topics: